 Animal Kingdom: Avatar Flight of Passage and Na’vi River Journey

 The common myth seems to be that you can only choose one of these per day.
 That is also not true.
 You can only choose one of these in advance or as part of your first three FastPass+ Experiences.
 Once you use your first three, you can then book more tier one FastPass+ Experiences.
 Just one at a time, like other FastPasses.

 Can you use FastPass+ and Park Hop?

 Of course you can.
 Remember your first three experiences must be in the same park.
 After that the rest of your FastPasses can be in any park you choose.
 We’re a park hopping family and will sometimes hop over to a new park just because there is a FastPass available for a ride we want to ride.

 So there you have it, my tips for getting the most use of the FastPass+ system at Walt Disney World.
 These tips are how we did almost everything in the Magic Kingdom on a very busy Friday in July.
 The only reason we didn’t do everything is because we were so tired from walking 23 miles that day.

 Ready to ride Rock N Roller Coaster or Expedition Everest or see the animals up close and personal at Kilimanjaro Safaris?
-Email email@example.com or fill out this form for your FREE vacation quote to the most Magical Place on Earth!
+Email firstname.lastname@example.org or fill out the form below for your FREE vacation quote to the most Magical Place on Earth!